KarelZe/thesis/references/obsidian/📑notes/🧓Discussion notes.md

-- moneyness / time-to-maturity / how do both relate with trade classification / motives
-- low accuracy for index options
-	- Study sources of missclassification.
-See e. g., [[@savickasInferringDirectionOption2003]]
-	- The extent to which inaccurate trade classification biases empirical research dependes on whether misclassifications occur randomly or systematically [[@theissenTestAccuracyLee2000]].
-This document also contains ideas how to study the impact of wrong classifications in stock markets.
-Might different in option markets.
-	- “Spreads are portfolios of options of the same type (either only calls or only puts).
-Combinations are portfolios of options of different types.
-Traders can form these complex trades by individually buying the component options or by trading standard packages.
-The advantage of the latter approach is that the trader is subject to only one bid-ask spread, while buying the component options individually results in paying the bid-ask spread for each option.
-The market maker determines how to allocate the bid-ask spread among all options in a complex trade.
-Thus, not all (if any) of the component options necessarily trade at their quotes.
-Therefore, complex trades are highly likely to produce RQ and outside-quote trades.
-Furthermore, labeling complex trades as buys or  sells is not straightforward.
-For example, a bull spread involves buying a call option and selling another call option with a higher strike price.
-Thus, a buy requires a sell, and it is not clear whether treating the two trades separately is appropriate.
-Index option trading involves many complex trades because taking covered positions in index options is not as easy (or possible) as in equity options.
-Frequently, the only alternatives to naked positions in index options are complex options.
-Therefore, one way to reduce the problem of complex trades is to exclude all index trades.
-As Table 1 indicates, this results in a significant increase in the classification precision of all methods, but loses roughly one quarter of the sample, which is unacceptable.”
-(Savickas and Wilson, 2003, p.
-899) (Savickas and Wilson, 2003, p.
-898)
-	- Neither of the models can detect complex trades.
-It would require attention across rows and columns, which we outruled.
-	- “In contrast to Pan and Poteshman (2006), we use a unique data set from the International Securities Exchange (ISE), which contains the complete daily record of buy and sell activity in index options over a 12-year period, together with details on whether a transaction is involved in opening or closing an options position.
-These options are actively traded; indeed, on the ISE, the notional volume in index options is about onefifth of the total notional volume in all individual stock options during our sample period.”
-(Chordia et al., 2021, p.
-1)

-“Savickas and Wilson 899 sells is not straightforward.
-For example, a bull spread involves buying a call option and selling another call option with a higher strike price.
-Thus, a buy requires a sell, and it is not clear whether treating the two trades separately is appropriate.
-Index option trading involves many complex trades because taking covered positions in index options is not as easy (or possible) as in equity options.
-Frequently, the only alternatives to naked positions in index options are complex options.
-Therefore, one way to reduce the problem of complex trades is to exclude all index trades.
-As Table 1 indicates, this results in a significant increase in the classification precision of all methods, but loses roughly one quarter of the sample, which is unacceptable.”
-(Savickas and Wilson, 2003, p.
-899)
 - low accuracy for trades outside the quotes
 	- see also [[@ellisAccuracyTradeClassification2000]] for trades inside and outside the spread
 	- “On the one hand, we would expect that the greater (smaller) the transaction price relative to the midspread, the more likely that the transaction is a buy (sell) and occurs on an uptick (a downtick), implying higher classification success for outside-quote trades, especially for large trades in which the trade initiator is willing to pay a premium for the execution of his large order.” ([[@savickasInferringDirectionOption2003]] p.
 888)